sibellavia/multilanguage_Leonardo_Services/docs/en/ITSM.md

 ## Process Steps

+This section lists the process sequences for customer support requests.

 1) **Ticket Intake**
 Customer requests may be submitted via email.
 Upon receipt, the Service Desk (or designated support function) performs: